EditorNodesPricingBlog

 Korean Cinema at Cannes 2026

 Colony arrived during a Cannes with a strong Korean presence.
-Showbox's sales to more than 120 territories before the film even screened in Cannes reflected confidence in the director's international track record.
+Showbox's sales to more than 120 territories before the film even screened reflected confidence in Yeon's international track record.

 The Argument Colony Is Making